-The plant will soak up the mixture, which then becomes a systemic pesticide and can protect the plant from any piercing or biting insect for up to 22 days.
+The plant will soak up the mixture, which becomes a systemic pesticide and can protect the plant from piercing or biting insects for up to 22 days.

 Repeat the treatment every 14 to 21 days until the whiteflies are gone.

-As with the foliar spray, you can harvest 24 hours after treating.
+As with the foliar spray, you can harvest 24 hours after treatment.
 Another option is insecticidal soap or yellow sticky traps.

-When nothing else works, chemical insecticides are available, although these will often harm beneficial insects or even some plants and leave a toxic film on your tomatoes.
+When nothing else works in controlling the whitefly population, chemical insecticides are available, although these will often harm beneficial insects or even some plants and leave a toxic film on your tomatoes.

-If you go for a chemical option, try to find one designed primarily for whiteflies – the fewer bugs it affects, the better – and make sure it won’t harm any other plants in your garden.
+If you choose a chemical option, try to find one designed primarily for whiteflies – the fewer bugs it affects, the better – and ensure it won’t harm any other plants in your garden.